Scatterometry Logo Scatterometry Text

 • References:

-• Milliff, R. F., W. G. Large, J. Morzel, G. Danabasoglu, and T. M. Chin, 1998: Ocean general circulation model sensitivity to forcing from scatterometer winds, submitted.
+• Milliff, R. F., W. G. Large, J. Morzel, G. Danabasoglu, and T. M. Chin, 1998: Ocean general circulation model sensitivity - forcing from scatterometer winds, submitted.

 • Chin, T.M., R.F.
 Milliff, and W.G.
 Large, 1998: Basin scale, high-wavenumber sea surface wind fields from a multiresolution analysis of scatterometer data.
 Journal of Atmospheric and Oceanic Technology, 15, 741-763.